silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/01_Extensions.md

 Convention is for extension class names to end in `Extension`.
 This isn't a requirement but makes it clearer [/info]

 After this class has been created, it does not yet apply it to any object.
-We need to tell SilverStripe what classes we want to add the `MyMemberExtension` too.
+We need to tell Silverstripe CMS what classes we want to add the `MyMemberExtension` too.
 To activate this extension, add the following via the [Configuration API](../configuration).

 **app/_config/app.yml**